hexojs/hexo-migrator-wordpress/README.md

 ## Install

-In your blog folder, add this npm dependencie to your project:
+In your blog folder, add this npm dependency to your project:

 ``` bash
 $ npm install hexo-migrator-wordpress --save